 Biden wins White House, vowing new direction for divided US

-WASHINGTON, USA (AP) — Democrat Joe Biden defeated President Donald Trump to become the 46th president of the United States on Saturday, positioning himself to lead a nation gripped by historic pandemic and a confluence of economic and social turmoil.
+WASHINGTON (AP) — Democrat Joe Biden defeated President Donald Trump to become the 46th president of the United States on Saturday, positioning himself to lead a nation gripped by a historic pandemic and a confluence of economic and social turmoil.

 His victory came after more than three days of uncertainty as election officials sorted through a surge of mail-in votes that delayed the processing of some ballots.
 Biden crossed 270 Electoral College votes with a win in Pennsylvania.

-Biden, 77, staked his candidacy less on any distinctive political ideology than on galvanizing a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
-The strategy proved effective, resulting in pivotal victories in Michigan and Wisconsin as well as Pennsylvania, onetime Democratic bastions that had flipped to Trump in 2016.
+Biden, 77, staked his candidacy less on any distinctive political ideology than on galvanising a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
+The strategy proved effective, resulting in pivotal victories in Michigan and Wisconsin as well as Pennsylvania, one-time Democratic bastions that had flipped to Trump in 2016.

+Biden, in a statement, said he was humbled by the victory and it was time for the battered nation to set aside its differences.

+“With the campaign over, it's time to put the anger and the harsh rhetoric behind us and come together as a nation,” Biden said.
+“There's nothing we can't do if we do it together.”

-Biden was on track to win the national popular vote by more than 4 million, a margin that could grow as ballots continue to be counted.
+Biden was on track to win the national popular vote by more than four million, a margin that could grow as ballots continue to be counted.

+Departing from long-standing democratic tradition and signalling a potentially turbulent transfer of power, he issued a combative statement while he was on his Virginia golf course.
+It said his campaign would take unspecified legal actions and he would “not rest until the American people have the honest vote count they deserve and that Democracy demands.”

-Trump seized on delays in processing the vote in some states to falsely allege voter fraud and argue that his rival was trying to seize power — an extraordinary charge by a sitting president trying to sow doubt about a bedrock democratic process.
+Trump has pointed to delays in processing the vote in some states to allege with no evidence that there was voter fraud and to argue that his rival was trying to seize power — an extraordinary charge by a sitting president trying to sow doubt about a bedrock democratic process.

-As the vote count played out, Biden tried to ease tensions and project an image of presidential leadership, hitting notes of unity that were seemingly aimed at cooling the temperature of a heated, divided nation.

-“We have to remember the purpose of our politics isn't total unrelenting, unending warfare,” Biden said Friday night in Delaware.
-“No, the purpose of our politics, the work of our nation, isn't to fan the flames of conflict, but to solve problems, to guarantee justice, to give everybody a fair shot.”

-Trump is the first incumbent president to lose reelection since Republican George H.W.
-Bush in 1992.
-It was unclear whether Trump would publicly concede.
+Trump is the first incumbent president to lose reelection since Republican George HW Bush in 1992.

+Early Saturday he left the White House for his Virginia golf club dressed in golf shoes, a windbreaker and a white hat as the results gradually expanded Biden's lead in Pennsylvania.

+Trump repeated his unsupported allegations of election fraud and illegal voting on Twitter.
+One of his tweets, quickly flagged as potentially misleading by Twitter, claimed: “I WON THIS ELECTION, BY A LOT!”

 Americans showed deep interest in the presidential race.
 A record 103 million voted early this year, opting to avoid waiting in long lines at polling locations during a pandemic.
 With counting continuing in some states, Biden had already received more than 74 million votes, more than any presidential candidate before him.